anudeepND/blacklist/README.md

 ### Description

 This repo contains two files, *`CoinMiner.txt`* (*no longer maintained*) and *`adservers.txt`*.
-To block cyptojacking sites, add *`CoinMiner.txt`* to your host file or blocklist.
+To block cryptojacking sites, add *`CoinMiner.txt`* to your host file or blocklist.
 To block ads and trackers, add *`adservers.txt`* to your host file or blocklist.

 ***